andifalk/secure-oauth2-oidc-workshop/lab3/README.md

 __Important Note: The client credentials grant type MUST only be used by confidential clients.__

+After you have completed this lab you will have learned:

+* that you can also use OAuth2 and OpenID Connect in a non-web environment using the client credentials flow
+* how to configure the reactive web client for the client credentials flow
+* a little bit about implementing batch jobs using the spring batch framework

 ### The Batch Client Application

 The client of this lab is just able to fulfill the following uses case: